Teaching guidelines +/- 15 minutes

 Hij ... vandaag niet naar de les komen.

-(He cannot come to class today.)
+(He cannot come to the lesson today.)

 5.